Lombiq/Orchard-Liquid-Markup/Readme.md

 			Title = "favicon",
 			Type = "image/x-icon"
 		});
-	{% RegisterLink, Condition: "gte IE 7", Href: "https://en.wikipedia.org/static/favicon/wikipedia.ico", Rel: "shortcut icon", Title: "favicon", Type: "image/x-icon" %}

 	Adds a <meta> tag to the head of the document (or modifies an existing one).
+	{% SetMeta, Charset: "utf-8", Content: "Wordpress", HttpEquiv: "X-Generator", Name: "generator" %}
 	The same as the following in Razor:
 	SetMeta(new Orchard.UI.Resources.MetaEntry
 		{
 			Charset = "utf-8",